 Anointing at St. Charles

-If you are seeking the healing presence of Jesus in your life, please come to the front of the church after Mass and Father will be happy to anoint you — or call 410-486-5400 for an appointment.
+If you are seeking the healing presence of Jesus in your life, please come to the front of the church after Mass and our priest will be happy to anoint you — or call 410-486-5400 for an appointment.

 God continues to be present to our church through the gift of the sacraments; God asks that these sacraments be celebrated in the Church by priests who are willing to give their lives in the joyful service of God's people.
 Men of all ages continue to be called by God to share their life in service to the church as priests.
 Other men sense a call to service as permanent deacons.
 Is there a quiet voice or feeling inside drawing you toward the priesthood or diaconate?
 If you sense this call from God to service in the Church, please call Fr.
 Canisius at 410-486-5400.